• Skip to primary navigation

 What To Serve with Orange Salad

-• It goes well with grilled meats and recipes - Chicken Kabob, Lamb Chops.
+• It goes well with grilled meats and recipes - Joojeh Kabob (chicken kabobs), Lamb Chops.

 • Pair it with Moroccan or Mediterranean main courses — Koshari, Feta Cheese Pasta with Shrimp.